MiroRavaProj/DJI-Tools-and-Stuff/README.md

 ### Installation from Github

+Preliminary Steps:
+1. Download FFmpeg as a local executable file from [FFmpeg's official website](https://ffmpeg.org/download.html).
+2. Place the downloaded `ffmpeg.exe` file in the main folder of the project.

+Installation Steps:
 1. Clone the repository: `git clone https://github.com/MiroRavaProj/DJI-Tools-and-Stuff.git`
 2. Navigate to the project directory: `cd DJI-Tools-and-Stuff`
 3. Open the folder with the source code and put the source code in the main folder

+### Running the Program

+To run the program, start `DJI_Image_Processor.pyw` by double-clicking on the file or executing it from a command line interface.

 ### Installation with .EXE file